-Implementation of the Pharmaceutical Care Protocol
+Implementation of the pharmaceutical care protocol

 The pharmaceutical care protocol was implemented between January and May 2022.
-The protocol was an adapted version of the PHARMACOP protocol with more focus on a multidisciplinary approach.
-A detailed table on the content of the advanced pharmaceutical care program is provided in Appendix 1 in the online supplement.
+The protocol was an adapted version of the PHARMACOP protocol with more focus on a multidisciplinary approach .
+A detailed table on the content of the advanced pharmaceutical care program is provided in Appendix 1.

-Patients could be included if they had a COPD diagnosis, were 18 years or older, used at least one inhalation medication for more than 6 months, and were Dutch-speaking.
-Patients with cognitive impairment or in need of isolation, e.g., due to Methicillin-resistant Staphylococcus aureus or SARS-CoV2, were excluded from the study.
+Patients could be included if they had a COPD diagnosis, were eighteen years or older, used at least one inhalation medication for more than six months and were Dutch speaking.
+Patients with cognitive impairment or in need of isolation, e.g. due to Methicillin-resistant Staphylococcus Aureus (MRSA) or Severe Acute Respiratory Syndrome - Coronavirus-2 infection (SARS-CoV-2 infection), were excluded from the study.

-After obtaining informed consent, each patient had 6 contact moments with a trained clinical pharmacist (AW or EW), as shown in Figure 1.
+After obtaining informed consent, each patient had six contact moments with a trained clinical pharmacist (AW or EW), as shown in Figure 1.
 During these contacts, inhaler therapy was assessed on multiple occasions.
-A detailed overview of the study protocol and educational moments can be found in Appendix 1 in the online supplement.
+A detailed overview of the study protocol and educational moments can be found in Appendix 1.
 All contacts were executed by a pharmacist.
-No additional inhaler education from a nurse or other health care professional took place.
-During the admission and counseling visits, the inhalation technique was evaluated using checklists (see Appendix 2 in the online supplement).
+No additional inhaler education from a nurse or other healthcare professional took place.
+During the admission and counselling visits, the inhalation technique was evaluated using checklists (see Appendix 2).
 A major error immediately caused a score of zero and was assigned when a crucial step in the inhalation technique was not correctly performed.
-The patients were also subjected to validated questionnaires: the modified Medical Research Council (mMRC) for dyspnea severity and the Beliefs about Medicines Questionnaire (BMQ), with a necessity and concerns subscale.
-An evaluation of the appropriateness of inhalation therapy was executed based on the Global initiative for Chronic Obstructive Lung Disease (GOLD) guidelines.
-The In-Check DIAL (Flexicare; Mountain Ash, Wales) was also used to assess the appropriateness of the device since it measures the highest inspiratory flow rate.
-It can simulate the resistance characteristics of a patient's specific inhaler and can determine if e.g., a DPI or pMDI is suited for the patient.
+The patients were also subjected to validated questionnaires: the Modified Medical Research Council (mMRC) for dyspnea severity and the Beliefs About Medicines Questionnaire (BMQ), with necessity and concerns subscale .
+An evaluation of the appropriateness of inhalation therapy was executed based on the GOLD guidelines.
+The 'In-Check DIAL' (Flexicare, United Kingdom) was also used to assess the appropriateness of the device since it measures the highest inspiratory flow rate.
+It can simulate the resistance characteristics of a patient's specific inhaler and can determine if e.g., a dry-powder inhaler (DPI) or pressurized metered-dose inhaler (pMDI) is suited for the patient.

-The first therapy optimization session was performed within 3 days of the baseline evaluation.
+The first therapy optimization session was performed within three days of the baseline evaluation.
 Several methods were used to teach patients the correct inhaler technique.
-These included distributing an information brochure, showing instructional videos, and providing personalized guidance from the pharmacist to correct any errors in technique.
-The final visit at 2 weeks after discharge took place by telephone.
-Patients were asked to explain, step by step, how they used their inhalers.
+These included distributing an information brochure, showing instructional videos , and providing personalized guidance from the pharmacist to correct any errors in technique.
+The final visit at two weeks after discharge took place by telephone.
+Patients were asked to explain, step by step, how they used their inhaler.